Clarkson1415/Clarkson1415/README.md

-# Hi, I’m Grace Clarkson
+# About Me

-I’m a software engineer and hobbyist game developer passionate about building interactive experiences and tools.
+I’m a .Net software engineer and hobbyist game developer passionate about building interactive experiences and tools.
 As well as creating great SFX and music.
 I use GitHub to showcase my games and projects, work collaboratively and experiment with new ideas.

 ---